 David Titterington returns to Moscow to perform in the International Organ Festival “Organ Art”.
 His programme entitled “The Universe of Bach” will be played on the magnificent organ in the Great Hall at Moscow Conservatory on 10 February 2019.
 For further details click here

-John Andrew’s will conduct Rossini’s Elisabetta, regina d’Inghilterra for English Touring Opera this season with Mary Plazas starring in the title role and Joseph Doody singing the role of Guglielmo.
+John Andrew’s conducts Rossini’s Elisabetta, regina d’Inghilterra for English Touring Opera this season with Mary Plazas starring in the title role and Joseph Doody singing the role of Guglielmo.
 This is the first fully staged professional production of Rossini’s opera in the UK for two hundred years.
-The premiere is at Hackney Empire on Saturday 2 March 2019 followed by a UK tour.
-For further details click here
+The premiere was at Hackney Empire on Saturday 2 March 2019 and James Conway’s production will now tour the UK.
+For further details.

 Owen White Management is pleased to announce that Clare Bowskill has joined the team in charge of Artist Communications.
 Clare brings more than 20 years of experience in communications working for major television networks including ITV and BBC Worldwide and as Head of Publicity for a major charity.
 More recently she moved into the world of performing arts as the Visitor Services Manager for Brighton Dome and Festival working directly.

 Daniel Pioro performs an evening of electronic and acoustic music in collaboration with Icelandic composer and musician, Valgeir Sigur∂sson, at St George’s Bristol on Sunday 21 October at 8pm.
 The artists, with special guests, perform works from Daniel’s debut album for Bedroom Community Dust.
 Further information here